 - PITI (Principal, Interest, Taxes, and Insurance): Not a sad party, but rather your total monthly housing expense, which includes the P&I payment due on your mortgage and the taxes and insurance on your house.

-- PMI (Private Mortgage Insurance): PMI is an extra fee you pay when your down payment is less than 20%.
+- PMI (Private Mortgage Insurance): PMI is an extra fee you may need to pay if your down payment is less than 20%.